lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 Note: The percentage probability almost always adds up to 100% giving us a hint of the correctness of the calculations

-# Problem Statement:
+# Design Factors:

-Project: Predictive Ranking System of English Premiere League this.File: RankingSystem.java
+Project: Predictive Ranking System of English Premiere League

+Factors Considered:

-Factors Considered: Location - Home or
+Location - Home or Away

-Away Attack Strength - goal scoring ability Defense Strength - goal conceding weakness
+Attack Strength - goal scoring ability

+Defense Strength - goal conceding weakness